 DCF Fair Value Target:

-We started the process of determining a valid price forecast for Tjx Companies Inc with a discounted cash flow analysis -- the results of which can be found in the table below.
-To summarize, we found that Tjx Companies Inc ranked in the 25th percentile in terms of potential gain offered.
-We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
+Below please find a table outlining a discounted cash flow forecast for TJX, in which we model out valuation assuming a variety of terminal growth rates.
+To summarize, we found that Tjx Companies Inc ranked in the 23th percentile in terms of potential gain offered.
+We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
 In terms of the factors that were most noteworthy in this DCF analysis for TJX, they are:

-Tjx Companies Inc's weighted average cost of capital (WACC) is 8%; for context, that number is higher than just 18.49% of tickers in our DCF set.
+Tjx Companies Inc's weighted average cost of capital (WACC) is 8%; for context, that number is higher than merely 19.96% of tickers in our DCF set.

-TJX's estimated cost of debt, based largely on its market capitalization and its interest coverage ratio, is 2%; for context, that number is higher than just 18.49% of tickers in our DCF set.
+TJX's estimated cost of debt, based largely on its market capitalization and its interest coverage ratio, is 2%; for context, that number is higher than merely 19.96% of tickers in our DCF set.

 Terminal Growth Rate in Free Cash Flow